Lead Opinion

 In October 1992, the North Dakota Department of Transportation (DOT) applied to Capital Electric for electric service for a headbolt heater in a DOT tractor at a storage shed at Sterling, an unincorporated community in Burleigh County.
-The parties agree the DOT location is outside the corporate limits of a municipality under
+The parties agree the DOT location is outside the corporate limits of a municipality under N.D.C.C. § 49-03-01.1.
+Capital Electric serves rural electric customers in the Sterling area, and in October 1993, Capital Electric constructed a 1,450 foot line from an existing service line west of Sterling to the DOT location.
+In November 1993, Capital Electric began providing electric service to the DOT location.

-Since 1928, MDU and its predecessor have provided central station electric service to Sterling under a certificate of need issued by the PSC‘s predecessor, the Board of Railroad Commissioners.
+Since 1928, MDU and its predecessor have provided central station electric service to Sterling under a certificate of need issued by the PSC’s predecessor, the Board of Railrоad Commissioners.
 MDU also provides electric service to Sterling under a municipal street lighting agreement with the Sterling Township Board.
-MDU‘s central station electric system is 335 feet from the DOT location, and MDU has an alternate point of service 250 feet from the DOT location.
+MDU’s central station electric system is 335 feet from the DOT location, and MDU has an alternate point of service 250 feet from the DOT location.

-Capital Electric appealed to the district court, which reversed the PSC‘s denial of Capital Electric‘s motion to dismiss.
-The court held the PSC lacked jurisdiction to entertain MDU‘s application, because the “Territorial [Integrity] Act has long been construed to require a customer‘s preference for regulated public utility service before the PSC exercises jurisdiction.
-During this period the legislature has not interfered and in fact this is a sign of acquiescence in such construction.”
+Capital Electric appealed to the district court, which reversed the PSC’s denial of Capital Electric’s motion to dismiss.
+The court held the PSC lacked jurisdiction to entertain MDU’s application, because the “Territorial [-Integrity] Act has long been construed to require a customer’s preference for regulated public utility service before the PSC exercises jurisdiction.
+During this period the legislature has not. interfered and in fact this is a sign of acquiescence in such construction.”
 MDU appealed from the district court judgment.

-Jurisdiction is the power to hear and determine a proceeding.
+Jurisdiction is the рower to hear and determine a proceeding.
 See Rudnick v.
-City of Jamestown, 463 N.W.2d 632 (N.D.
-1990).
-The PSC has only the powers and duties conferred upon it by the Legislature.
+City of Jamestown,

 Under the Act, an electric public utility must secure a certificate of public convenience and necessity from the PSC before extending service to new customers outside the corporate limits of a municipality; however, rural electric cooperatives may extend service to new customers in rural areas without securing a certificate of public convenience and necessity from the PSC.
 Cass County Electric Coop., Inc. v.
-Wold Properties, Inc., 249 N.W.2d 514 (N.D.1976); Tri-County Electric Coop., Inc. v.
-Elkin, 224 N.W.2d 785 (N.D.1974); Montana-Dakota Utilities Co. v.
-Johanneson, 153 N.W.2d 414 (N.D.1967).
-Although we have never said the Act gives rural electric cooperatives a preference for electric service in rural areas, it does allow cooperatives to serve customers in rural areas unless an electric public utility obtains a certificate of publiс convenience and necessity from the PSC.
-Wold Properties, supra; Application of Otter Tail Power Co., supra.
+Wold Properties, Inc.,

 The Territorial Integrity Act therefore explicitly gives the PSC jurisdiction to hear and determine an electric public utility’s application for a certificate of public convenience and necessity to extend service to areas outside the corporate limits of a municipality.
 However, the narrower issue in this case is not whether the PSC has such jurisdiction, but whether the Act requires a customer request for electric service from a public utility in order to invoke the PSC’s jurisdiction.

-In Application of Otter Tail Power Co., supra, we outlined criteria for the PSC to consider in rendering a decision on an electric public utility‘s application for a certificate of public convenience and necessity.
+In Application of Otter Tail Power Co., supra, we outlined criteria for the PSC to consider in rendering a decision on an electric public utility’s application for a certificate of public convenience and necessity.
 In that case, a customer asked an electric public utility to provide service to a rural area, and the utility applied to the PSC for a certificate.
-We said customer preference for service by the electric public utility was not determinative of public convenience and necessity, but should be considerеd along with:
+We said customer preference for service by the electric public utility was not determinative of public convenience and necessity, but should be considered along with:

-“the location of the lines of the suppliers; the reliability of the service which will be rendered by them; which of the proposed suppliers will be able to serve the area more economically and still earn an adequate return on its investment; and which supplier is best qualified to furnish electric service to the site designated in the application and which also can best develop electric service in the area in which such site is located without wasteful duplication of investment or service.”
+“the location of the lines of the suppliers; the reliability оf the service which will be rendered by them; which of the proposed suppliers will be able to serve the area more economically and still earn an adequate return on its investment; and which supplier is best qualified to furnish electric service to the site designated in the application and which also can best develop electric service in the area in which such site is located without wasteful duplication of investment or service.”

-Application of Otter Tail Power Co., 169 N.W.2d at 418.
+Application of Otter Tail Power Co.,

 In Wold Properties, supra, a customer outside the corporate limits of a municipality initially received service from an electric public utility and sought to change suppliers to a rural electric cooperative.
 We concluded the public utility had the right to serve the customer to the exclusion of the cooperative because the utility held an unrevoked certificate of public convenience and necessity.
 We repeated that customer preference was not determinative of public convenience and necessity; instead, it warranted further inquiry and a decision by the PSC on that issue.